thanhnguyen2187/.phoenix/readme.md

 `notes/` tells us why does the code within this repository exist as it is.

+## Version Update

+A new version of `nixpkgs`, the package repository behind Nix and NixOS, is released every 6 months.
+Therefore, we should strive to keep the versions within this config set up-to-date.
+Generally, to update the config files in this repository, we should:

+- Update `flake.nix`
+- Depends on the machine, upgrade relevant config files (for example, with Draco, do `draco.nix` and `draco-ossis.nix`)

 ## TODO

 - [ ] Investigate why `--impure` is needed